opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

-.. tip:: **To define key values directly in spreadsheet columns:**
+.. tip:: **To define keyframes directly in spreadsheet columns:**

-    1. Double click in the column cell where you want to define a key value: the cell becomes editable.
+    1. Double click in the column cell where you want to define a keyframe: the cell becomes editable.

     2. Type in the value for the key, and press Enter to confirm.

-.. tip:: **To move a key value:**
+.. tip:: **To move a keyframe:**

-    Click the vertical strip at the left of a key value cell, and drag it up or down to the new position; the in-between values change accordingly.
+    Click the vertical strip at the left of a keyframe cell, and drag it up or down to the new position; the in-between values change accordingly.

 .. tip:: **To displace the channel along the column:**